-I use auto WB most of the time.
-Happily with my D3 and D700, I find this modus operandi is quite accurate most of the time, and shooting RAW, I can always make minor tweaks if the WB as-shot isn’t appropriate.
+WB: I use auto WB most of the time.
+I find this setting is quite accurate most of the time, and shooting RAW, I can always make minor tweaks if the WB as-shot isn't appropriate.
 Very rarely will I pre-set WB.

 I personally use the following gear:

 - Nikon Z 9

 I shoot exclusively in RAW with my cameras for the greatest flexibility and quality of the final files.

 What photo software do you use?

 - Adobe Lightroom Classic